freemanlatrell/blog/freemanlatrellblog/content/post/building-operator-an-collection-with-ansible-lightspeed.md

 {{< /rawhtml >}}

 ## Step 6: Create a File instance in OpenShift
 To validate the functionality of our `create_file.yml` playbook, we should create an instance of the new `File` custom resource.
-This involves specifying the `filename` to create and the host against which the file will be created.
+This involves specifying the `filename` to create, and the host against which the file will be created.

 {{< rawhtml >}}